cantikapf/IR-study-companion/_chapters/023-theories-of-international-relations/091-rational-choice.md

 ## Decision-making process by Rational Choice theory

-Here are the steps of decision-making in international relations, as explained by rational choice theory:
+Here are the steps of decision-making in international relations, as explained by rational **choice theory**:

 1. Actors have preferences and goals that they seek to achieve.
 2. Actors gather information about the available options and the potential outcomes of each option.